Boundary-value problems of functional differential equations with state-dependent delays: Conclusions

 The present paper provided a complete and rigorous error analysis of the piecewise orthogonal collocation for computing periodic solutions of FDEs which may include state-dependent delays.
 Indeed, although the method has widely been used for two decades \citep{ELR02,S06c} and incorporated into software such as \textsc{DDE-Biftool} and \textsc{knut}, the convergence of the corresponding finite-element method had only been supported by (many) numerical experiments but never proved theoretically for a general FDE.

 A convergence analysis was recently performed for FDEs with constant delays \citep{andoSIAM2020}, based on the general approach for BVPs established in \citep{mas15NM}.
 The latter assumes regularity properties on the part of the right-hand sides that cannot be satisfied when state-dependent delays are present.
 However, using the concepts of weaker forms of differentiability developed for state-dependent delays \citep{cassidy2019,HKWW06}, allowed us to arrive at convergence estimates as sharp as those previously obtained for constant delays by only assuming to satisfy the regularity properties in the milder form.

-In particular, our main result is the error estimate $O(L^{-\min\{\ell_{\max},m\}})$ for right-hand sides which are mildly differentiable to order $\ell_{\max}$, where $m$ is the fixed degree of the approximating piecewise polynomials and $L$ is the increasing size of the mesh.
+In numerical bifurcation analysis the next step after finding a periodic orbit numerically, is consideration of its linear stability, which ensures local asymptotic stability with respect to compatible perturbations in the initial value \citep{MP11}.
+For numerical computation of linear stability one needs to approximate the monodromy operator and the Floquet multipliers.
+Although we are not aware of any theoretical study on the convergence of such approximation with respect to the FEM strategy, preliminary experimental evidence can be found in \citep{blv22}.

 The analysis carried out does not immediately extend to the spectral approach, characterized by bounded $L$ and increasing $m$, since it does assume in various points that the relevant interpolation operator is bounded.
 However, several of the apparent impediments to such an extension observed in \citep{andoSIAM2020} no longer hold once the BVP is formulated in periodic spaces of functions, as we have done in this paper.
 Therefore, the authors plan to reinvestigate the potential for spectral convergence for periodic BVPs of FDEs.
 Moreover, there is potential for extending the analysis to more general classes of delay equations, such as neutral FDEs, whose further restrictions on the regularity on the right-hand sides represent a substantial obstacle.